boqsernmcpopsern/azure-docs/articles/security/security-azure-log-integration-get-started.md

 At a minimum, the installation of AzLog requires the following items:

 * An **Azure subscription**.
 If you do not have one, you can sign up for a [free account](https://azure.microsoft.com/free/).
-* A **storage account** that can be used for Windows Azure diagnostic logging (you can use a pre-configured storage account, or create a new one – will we demonstrate how to configure the storage account later in this article)

-  >[!NOTE]
-  Depending on your scenario a storage account may not be required.
-For the Azure diagnostics scenario covered in this article one is needed.

 * **Two systems**: a machine that will run the Azure Log Integration service, and a machine that will be monitored and have its logging information sent to the AzLog service machine.
    * A machine you want to monitor – this is a VM running as an [Azure Virtual Machine](../virtual-machines/virtual-machines-windows-overview.md)